usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 What records a user will see is defined by its role, however, what  the user can do with the record will be defined by the user's profile.
 Another major difference between them is that defining profile is mandatory, whereas, defining role is not mandatory.

+In short - Profile defines the diffeerent permissions the user has access to and a Role defines the hierarchy and the level of data the user has access to.

 ###### References

 * https://developer.salesforce.com/docs/atlas.en-us.securityImplGuide.meta/securityImplGuide/admin_roles.htm#!